 We value your feedback.
 If you have questions about the topic of this column or about other WHHS services, please contact Community Relations at 510-791-3417.
 Additional information about the hospital and our services also is available throughout our Website.

-Join Cheri Sabraw as she takes you through a tour of Washington Hospital's Birthing Center.
+Join Cheri Sabraw as she takes you through a tour of Washington Hospital's Special Care Nursery.